tbidne/time-conv/README.md

                            used for both input and output.
 In other words, this option must be used if you want to format the local system time output.
-  -s,--src-tz <local | literal | TZ_DATABASE>
+  -s,--src-tz <literal | TZ_DATABASE>
                            Timezone in which to read the string.
-Can be 'local', 'literal' or a tz database label.
-Defaults to local.
+Can be 'literal' or a tz database label.
+If none is given then we use the local system timezone.
 The literal option means we read the (possibly empty) timezone from the string itself e.g. '7:00 EST'.
 If a timezone is included, then a formatter using the '%Z' flag should be present.
 If literal is specified and no timezone is included then we assume UTC.
-  -d,--dest-tz <local | TZ_DATABASE>
-                           Timezone in which to convert the read string.
-Can be 'local' or a tz database label.
-Defaults to local.
+  -d,--dest-tz TZ_DATABASE Timezone in which to convert the read string.
+Must be
+                           a tz database label like America/New_York.
+If none is given then we use the local system timezone.
   -t,--today               Used when reading a time string, adds the local date.
                            This is a convenience option and should only be used if the time string and format do not explicitly